Certora/Documentation/docs/ref-manual/cli/options.md

    In this example, the second requirement is redundant, since any `x` greater than 3 will also be greater than 2.

-The `rule_sanity` flag must be followed by either `none`, `basic`, or `advanced` to control which sanity checks should be executed.
+The `rule_sanity` flag may be followed by either `none`, `basic`, or `advanced` to control which sanity checks should be executed.
- * With `--rule_sanity none`, no sanity checks are performed; this is the default behavior
+ * With `--rule_sanity none` or without passing `--rule_sanity`, no sanity checks are performed.
- * With `--rule_sanity basic`, the reachability check is performed for all rules and invariants, and the assert-vacuity check is performed for invariants.
+ * With `--rule_sanity basic` or just `--rule_sanity`, the reachability check is performed for all rules and invariants, and the assert-vacuity check is performed for invariants.
  * With `--rule_sanity advanced`, all the sanity checks will be performed for all invariants and rules.

 We recommend starting with the `basic` mode, since not all rules flagged by the